Europa League quarter-final draw: Arsenal up against Napoli as Chelsea land Slavia Prague | Goal.com

 Europa League quarter-final draw: Arsenal up against Napoli as Chelsea land Slavia Prague

-Arsenal have been handed the toughest of Europa League quarter-final draws against Napoli, while Chelsea will take on Slavia Prague.
+Arsenal have been handed the toughest of their possible Europa League quarter-final draws against Napoli, while Chelsea will take on Slavia Prague.

 Elsewhere, there is an all La Liga affair between Valencia and Villarreal and an intriguing clash which pitches Benfica against Eintracht Frankfurt.